jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 null_ls.builtins.completion
 ```

-You can then register sources by passing a `sources` list into your `config`
+You can then register sources by passing a `sources` list into your `setup`
 function:

 ```lua